UPPMAX/HPC-python/docs/day3/big_data.rst

    - Slurm flag ``-n <number of cores>``

-.. challenge:: Actually start an interactive sesion with 4 cores for 3 hours.
+.. challenge:: Actually start an interactive session with 4 cores for 3 hours.

    - We will use it for the exercises later.
    - Since it may take some time to get the allocation we do it now already!